Dr Kafeel Khan cleared of NSA charges, Allahabad High Court calls extension of detention illegal

 On August 19, the Allahabad High Court had adjourned hearing till August 24 on a plea challenging Khan’s detention.

-Khan was granted bail earlier on February 10.
-However, he was not released from Mathura jail.
+Khan was granted bail earlier on February 10, but was not released from Mathura jail.
 Instead, the NSA was invoked against him three days later and his detention was extended.
 The plea filed by the Gorakhpur doctor’s mother said his detention was “illegal”.
 Khan’s detention was also earlier extended by three months till November 13.

 On August 12, the Supreme Court asked the Allahabad High Court to decide on a petition related to Khan’s release within 15 days.

 Khan was a paediatrician at the Baba Raghav Das Medical College and Hospital in Gorakhpur, when 63 children died in 2017 due to lack of oxygen.
 He was suspended from his post and jailed for nine months after a criminal case of medical negligence, corruption and dereliction of duty was filed against him.
-But an Uttar Pradesh government inquiry last year cleared him of all charges and lauded his actions to save lives during the crisis.
+But an Uttar Pradesh government inquiry last year cleared him of all charges and instead lauded his actions to save lives during the crisis.